corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/corda-network/setup-segregated-notary.md

 - A highly-available (HA) notary cluster requiring multiple nodes

 You should take care when deciding on the type of notary to deploy, as single notary nodes cannot be upgraded to HA notaries later.
-In production environments we recommend using a notary cluster for additional reliability and scalability.
+In production environments R3 recommends using a notary cluster for additional reliability and scalability.

 ## Configuring and deploying a notary